Partner Sites

 While some work visas require applicants to prove they have ‘nonimmigrant intent’ (intention to leave the US once the visa expires), a dual intent visa allows foreign nationals to have both nonimmigrant and immigrant intent (intention to obtain permanent residency).

-H-1B visa holders can therefore apply for a Green Card once the six years are up.
+H-1B visa holders can apply for a Green Card once their maximum six years are up.

 Next Read: